jraab/tutorials/rna_seq_pipeline.md

 1. All of these programs will run on a Macintosh computer.
 If you have a Mac, you can do this at home!

 1. Kure is a big fancy cluster that lots of people on campus use.
-As a result, things on Kure are a little more complicated than they would be on your personal computer in exchange for “playing well with others”, and speed, RAM and disk space.
+As a result, things on Kure are a little more complicated than they would be on your personal computer in exchange for "playing well with others", and speed, RAM and disk space.

 1. This is the official documentation on how to do things in kure: http://help.unc.edu/help/getting-started-on-kure/